 - 1. To lubricate the front brake lever, start by removing the plastic cap (4) from the pivot pin (1).
-Unscrew the bottom nut (3) and pivot pin to access the hinge point (2). - Lubricate the pivot pin and brake lever hinge point at the intervals recommended in the Periodic Maintenance Table on page 66.
+Unscrew the bottom nut (3) and pivot pin to access the hinge point (2). - Lubricate the pivot pin and brake lever hinge point at the intervals recommended in the Periodic Maintenance Table on page 65.
 Also lubricate any time binding is evident.
 Use allpurpose grease.

-- 3. Inspect brake pads as outlined on page 96. - Once properly lubricated, reinstall the components in accordance with their proper torque values.
+- 3. Inspect brake pads as outlined on page 93. - Once properly lubricated, reinstall the components in accordance with their proper torque values.
 Return plastic cap to the top of the pivot pin.

-TORQUE: Pivot Pin: 8.9 - 17.7 in-lbs (1-2 Nm)
+Pivot Pin: 8.9-17.7 in-lbs (1-2 N·m)

-TORQUE: Nut: 35.4 - 62 in-lbs (4-7 Nm)
+Nut: 35.4-62 in-lbs (4-7 N·m)